 This soup is packed with a ton of vegetables and legumes and contains tons of vitamins, protein and fiber.
 It’s also vegan and gluten free if you use a gluten free pasta.

-To make this minestrone soup low carb, keto and paleo friendly, leave out the pasta, beans and carrots and add cauliflower and green beans instead.
+However, if you are following a low carb, keto, Whole30 or paleo diet, simply leave out the pasta, beans and carrots and add cauliflower and green beans instead.

 You can serve this hearty soup with a side salad or some crusty bread and dig in!

-This hearty minestrone soup is especially perfect for those cold nights when you don’t want to go out.
+This healthy vegetarian soup is especially perfect for those cold nights when you don’t want to go out.
 Just grab a blanket and curl up with a cozy bowl.

 Homemade Minestrone Soup - the perfect easy comforting meal on a chilly day.
 Best of all, this classic stove-top recipe is hearty & full of fresh vegetables and beans.